Jockey Cap

 Trailhead Information

-From the junction of ME-5 and US-302 in Fryeburg: Travel 0.5 miles east on US-302/Bridgton Road.
-Turn left into the parking lot of the Jockey Cap Motel and Country Store just before the Dollar General.
-Parking for the trailhead is located on the far left of the lot, within view of the trailhead kiosk.
+From the junction of ME-5 and US-302 in Fryeburg: Travel 0.7 miles east on US-302/Bridgton Road. turn left into a short drivway (0.2 miles past the Jockey Cap Motel and Country Store) leading the parking lot.

 Click on a parking icon to get custom directions